withastro/astro/docs/src/pages/blog/island-architecture.md

 With Island-Architecture, he proposes a form of progressive enhancement for the dynamic components by using a technique known as _Partial Hydration_.

-Lets look at this following analogy:
+Let's look at this following analogy:

 On our Static page, we have an image carousel.
 Such carousel needs to have some form of interactivity to load the next image after a certain amount of time has elapsed, along with navigation and pagination buttons on the carousel.

 To do this we would need to implement some behaviour on our carousel.

 In the traditional sense, we might be using a React Component to help create the aforementioned experience.
-In order to do this we would have too include the React-runtime plugin as a top-level `<script>` within our HTML document.
+In order to do this we would have to include the React-runtime plugin as a top-level `<script>` within our HTML document.

 This means for our page, we need to wait for React to be fetched and downloaded, then parsed and executed, have it wait for the page to display the carousel before we receive the behaviour and functionality we expect from our small dynamic component.